-WebMAP automates the migration of C#/.NET applications from desktop to modern web architecture, using industry standards like ASP.NET Core, Angular, HTML5, CSS, and more.
+WebMAP automates the migration of .NET Windows Forms applications from desktop to a modern web architecture, using industry standards like ASP.NET Core, Angular, HTML5, CSS, and more.
 WebMAP is different from other tools because it creates high quality native HTML5/Angular code, without any use of binaries, runtimes, or browser plugins.
-As opposed to a manual rewrite, WebMAP gives customers a jumpstart on a new platform by providing a new fully functional app that can be tuned and refined to take advantage of new features.
+As opposed to a manual rewrite, WebMAP gives customers a jumpstart on a new platform by providing a new fully functional app that can be tuned and extended to take advantage of new features.

 What's new with WebMAP?

 With version 5.0, WebMAP brings big improvements in code readability, app performance, and automation.
 You can learn more starting here.

 WebMAP migrates Winforms/.NET source code (either C# or VB.NET) from a client-server architecture to a new code base that is architected to be a modern web application.
 After migration the source code must be compiled, debugged, and deployed on a web server.
 Because WebMAP uses automation to transform code, fewer defects are created compared to a manual rewrite.
 You get a new code base, completely readable and maintainable, using state-of-the art languages, frameworks, and patterns without introducing defects in your business logic.
 WebMAP can shave up to 80 percent of the time and cost needed to "webify" a Windows desktop application.

 There are many advantages to moving captive desktop apps to a web architecture.
 Users can run the app on any browser (so virtually any hardware platform).
 Deployment is simpler, quicker, and cheaper.
 You can host from public, private, or hybrid cloud.
 You can implement DevOps, continuous improvement and continuous delivery (CI/CD), and application health monitoring.
 Rewriting desktop apps into web apps is risky, time consuming, and expensive.
 WebMAP changes the calculus to make it possible.